Paul Honey is one of the most highly skilled and versatile composers in the TV, film and soundtrack business today.

 2016/17 projects have included the 3-part ITV documentary series, THE MIRACLE and Discovery Networks International’s 1st major Natural History commission DOGS: THE UNTOLD STORY.

-2017 sees him also working on the second series of OLD JACK’S BOAT ROCKPOOL TALES for CBeebies, the one-off documentary ANDREW MARR: MY BRAIN AND ME for Icon Films/BBC2, series 4 of CHILD GENIUS (Channel 4) and a 4D film for a brand new museum in Washington, The Museum of The Bible.
+2017 projects included the second series of OLD JACK’S BOAT ROCKPOOL TALES for CBeebies, the one-off documentary ANDREW MARR: MY BRAIN AND ME for Icon Films/BBC2, series 4 of CHILD GENIUS (Channel 4) and a 4D film for a brand new museum in Washington, The Museum of The Bible.

 Paul has worked with a number of well known orchestras, including the BBC Philharmonic Orchestra, RTE Orchestra, BBC Concert Orchestra and BBC National Orchestra of Wales, The Bournemouth Symphony Orchestra, RPO, Philharmonie Reutlingen and The Locrian Ensemble (Wolf Hall).

 Works for the concert platform include Five Elements: a setting of poems by the poet Gregory Warren Wilson for solo Violin and Choir, Lux Aeterna for Tenor and String Orchestra and Toss The Feathers: a collection of arrangements for Soloists and Orchestra of traditional Irish tunes, premiered at The Church of St Martin in The Fields in central London.